 Collecting and analysing data isn’t new.
 But what sets the IIoT apart is the extent to which these processes can be automated.
 Not only are smart machines better than people at capturing data in real-time – they can also transmit it in real-time too; accuracy, reliability, and consistency of information can be counted on.

 Achieving that level of consistency can seem like a significant undertaking requiring substantial investment.
 Sensors, smart machines, wireless networks, data analytics platforms, algorithms - it’s potentially a very long list.
 Even with some of the technological components in place, challenges remain.
 Disconnects between operational technology and IT departments can cause tension.
 Transmitting data via the internet into a cloud-based platform, for example, can fall foul of enterprise security protocols.

 There are many benefits to the IIoT, both real and potential, relating to performance, optimisation, and process engineering.
 But there are other advantages, too.

-“When it comes to Maintenance, Repair and Operations (MRO), so much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago,” says Richard Jeffers, Technical Director at RS Components.
+“When it comes to Maintenance, Repair and Operations (MRO), so much of what takes place today would have been familiar to anyone working in the field 10 or 20 years ago,” says Richard Jeffers, Director for Industrial Solutions at RS Components.
 “Something stops working, an engineer is summoned to fix it, they identify the problem, source the relevant parts and get everything back on track.”